SanderMertens/flecs/docs/FlecsScriptTutorial.md

 }
 ```

-The fences are back, with the default values we provided to our props!
+The fences are back, with the default values we provided to our props.
 But we now have a new power!
 Try changing it to this:

 ```js
 fence_a {